dennisnordberg/julia-school/content/julia/dataframes.md

 Next, we have the column headers, `Row`, `item`, `quantity`, and `description`.

 The first of these, `Row`, is not something we asked for, though it is very useful.
-No, Julia generates the row numbers column automatically.
+It's a column of row numbers that Julia generates automatically.
 But don't worry, they're not part of the dataframe proper, nor will they show up in CSV exports and so forth.

 The next column headers, `item`, `quantity`, and `description` are those we supplied to Julia in our code above.